Park University

 Program Description

 All students pursuing Bachelor degree programs are responsible for fulfilling the University’s Liberal Education requirements.
 The Liberal Education Program at Park University— Integrative Literacies for Global Citizenship—is education that develops an awareness of human potentials.
-It develops proper attitudes for realizing such potentials through critical and informed judgments that foster concern for individual and social well-being.
+It develops proper attitudes for realizing such potential through critical and informed judgments that foster concern for individual and social well-being.
 It develops a love for learning by encouraging activities that promote knowledge of the basic concepts, methodologies, and rewards of learning.
 It builds skills and competencies that help students acquire the distinctive outcomes defined in the University vision, mission, core values, and literacies.
 These outcomes include:

 1. Thinking and Communication